Table of Contents

 Full vs partial range of motion

-A lot of people use a partial range of motion instead of a full range of motion due to the belief this keeps the weight on the muscle instead of the joints.
-However, in doing this the muscle fibers are not worked through their full potential range of motion.
-Separately, some people find themselves stronger in a specific range of motion of a lift and thus preferentially stay within this range.
+A lot of people use a partial range of motion (“ROM”) instead of a full ROM due to the belief this keeps the weight on the muscle instead of the joints.
+However, in doing this the muscle fibers are not worked through their full potential ROM.
+Separately, some people find themselves stronger in a specific ROM of a lift and thus preferentially stay within this range.
 This is due to ego and/or a belief that more weight yields more results (ie, performing a quarter squat instead of a full squat).

 What the research suggests

-- pull-ups: start pulling upward with arms at full extension rather than with them already bent
+- pull-ups: start pulling upward with your arms at full extension rather than with them already bent

 - squats: descend as low as possible with good form instead of stopping a quarter of the way down

-Note: It is important to keep in mind that the full range of motion for an exercise only applies to the joint ranges of motion that allow good form to be maintained.
+Note: It is important to keep in mind that the full ROM for an exercise only applies to the joint ROM that allows good form to be maintained.
 For example, when doing a squat you can purposely rotate your pelvis posteriorly and rock backwards to lower your glutes closer to the floor.
 While this increases the overall distance of the bar path (if you are doing this with a barbell on your back), this is not good form and I recommend avoiding this.

 On this same note, two different individuals with different anthropometry may have significantly different full ROM.
 For example, longer arms leads to a longer ROM with the bench press, while shallower hip sockets may lead to a deeper squat without posterior pelvic tilt.

 Below I have included simple pictures to illustrate different levels of squat depth.
 I discuss exercise technique in more detail in Lessons 9-12.